 This Bill cannot be used, for example, to remove the rights of satirists to attack politicians, mostly because the courts will probably strike down any interpretation of the Bill in that manner as unconstitutional.

-The best-case scenario, however, is not a good enough reason for the passage of legislation that potentially endangers our right to freedom of expression.
+The best-case scenario, however, is not a good enough reason for the passage of legislation that potentially endangers our right to freedom

 The hate speech provision is a problem in and of itself, but is exceedingly worrying when viewed in the context of a state that is growing increasingly uncomfortable with pointed criticism and one that joined just seven other countries, including China, Venezuela and Russia, in voting against a United Nations resolution that would have sought to protect space for civil society.